chokes-Web-Repositories/Wubby-WikiJS/Commands.md

 ### ;ghost (player)
 ----
-when said, turns the player into a ghost!
+when said, it turns the player into a ghost!
 👻

 #####  *(Cant confirm perms may be Builder+)*